jkatem/sniff_and_play/notes.md

 Comment
     - belongs to user
     - belongs to photo
-    - belongs - dog
+    - belongs to dog
     - attributes:
-        1.
+        1. content

 Thursday, 7/16/20: